 "You know.
 Everyone in the resistance has some kind of weird back-story," Fujimoto explained.
 "What regrets did you have from your past life?"

 Putting down his (now empty) can of Key Coffee, Yuuta pondered for a moment.
 He tried his best to ignore his 'past life', as it only served as an anchor in the sea of failure.
-Now, though, that Fujimoto-san, the leader of the group, had brought up the topic, maybe it was time to seriously consider what went wrong.
+Now that Fujimoto-san, the leader of the group, brought up the topic it was probably time to seriously consider what went wrong.
 What did Yuuta regret in his past life?

-Finally, Yuuta thought better than to go into an emotional tale, and decided to give the summary with a smile.
+Yuuta choose not to go into a long emotional tale, and decided to give the summary with a smile.
 "I was never proud of myself," he said.
 "That's it, really."

 Yuuta expected the curious and talkative Fujimoto-san to try out for more detail, but to his surprise, she merely nodded.
 "I see," she said.
 "That makes sense."